python-zeroconf/python-zeroconf/README.rst

 ------

 * Set up Python logging and started using it
-* Clean up code style (includes migrating from camel case to snak case)
+* Cleaned up code style (includes migrating from camel case to snak case)

 0.15.1
 ------